HectareaGalbis/adp/README.md

 There are also generic functions that allow you to make some preparation before/after the system or a file is loaded.
 These are `adp:pre-process-system`, `adp:post-process-system`, `adp:pre-process-file` and `adp:post-process-file`.

-Lastly, the symbol adp:*adp* is also exported and indicates if ADP is enabled while loading a file.
-Macros like `adp-github:defun` from the `adp-github` exporter makes use of it.

 ## Writing scribble with Emacs